 |18 to 24 inches tall with a spread of 20 to 30 inches across

 Is Geranium Orion Easy to Grow at Home?

-Geranium Orion thrives in a range of growing conditions, making it quite hardy, low maintenance, and easy for beginners.
+Geranium Orion thrives in various growing conditions, making it hardy, low maintenance, and easy for beginners.

-The best locations growing Geranium Orion are those that receive at least 6 hours of direct sun each day.
+The best locations for growing Geranium Orion receive at least 6 hours of direct sun daily.
 If you live in a warmer climate, where summer afternoons and evenings grow quite hot, look for a spot with partial shade.
 If you’re in a cooler climate, full sun is best.

 Additionally, Geranium Orion prefers to have well-draining soil that will never be waterlogged.